40 Things to do in Sydney

 the end of your flight as you head towards the fabulous Sydney Harbour.

-Do you take photos or just stare at the awesome 1500ft Sydney Harbour
+Do you take photos or just stare at the awesome 1500ft Harbour Bridge

-Bridge as it looms up before you.
-Perhaps seeing Sydney Opera House's
+as it looms up before you?
+Perhaps seeing the roof of the Sydney Opera

-famous roof from above will bring forth that niggling thought that has
+House from above will bring forth that niggling thought that has been

-been residing at the back of your mind - 'I'm not sure I can leave this
+residing at the back of your mind - 'I'm not sure I can leave this place'.

-Head with views of the Sydney Harbour Bridge
+Head Amphitheatre with views of the Harbour Bridge

-the ferry at Taronga Wharf, climb up the hill taking the right fork into
+you arrive, climb up the hill taking the right fork into the Sydney Harbour

-the Sydney Harbour National Park.
-From a choice of three walks, 30 minutes
+National Park.
+From there you will be presented with a choice of three

 The white mast you'll see

-Rainbow lorikeets may also drop by to say ‘G’day’.
+water dragons.
+Rainbow Lorikeets may also drop by to say ‘G’day’.

-Taylor's Bay reserve and on to Clifton Gardens, at Chowder Head, where
+the peaceful Taylor's Bay Reserve and on to Clifton Gardens, at Chowder

-there is a picnic area and ocean pool.
-It'll take you around four hours
+Head, where there is a picnic area and ocean pool.
+It'll take you around

-to walk from Taronga Zoo to Chowder Head and back.
-Like all these walks,
+four hours to walk from Taronga Zoo to Chowder Head and back.
+Like all

-the more time you take over it the more you'll get out of it.
+these walks, the more time you take over it the more you'll get out